alexmaryin/spacextimes/README.md

 * Wiki-pages interlanguage auto-selecting with [Jsoup](https://jsoup.org/)
 * Cache for translations on Room (sqlite)
 * Cache for network responses and pictures download by okHttp and Picasso
-* Memory cache for fetched data in application life
+* Memory-cache for fetched data in application life

-**UI previews -- ARE STILL SUBJECT TO CHANGE!!!!**
+* Downloading full-format photo of launch, vehicle or crew member to device

 **English**